aryeelab/hichipper/README.md

 ## Simple usage example<a name="sue"></a>

 The example below uses the test dataset bundled with the **hichipper** package source code.
-Download the package with:
+Download the package and change to the test directory with:

 ```
 git clone https://github.com/aryeelab/hichipper.git
+cd hichipper/tests
 ```

 1. Create a sample description file: